laurapascoe/SkeleSketch/README.md

 ## Documentation

-The bundled **README** macro (`Plugins > SkeleSketch > README`) is the full reference: it documents the complete workflow, every tunable parameter and where to set it, the output folder structure and file-naming rules, channel selection, intensity handling, troubleshooting, and the metrics captured.
+The bundled **README** macro (`Plugins > SkeleSketch > README`) documents the complete workflow, every tunable parameter and where to set it, the output folder structure and file-naming rules, channel selection, intensity handling, troubleshooting, and the metrics captured.
 Start there for anything beyond the quick start above.

 ## Citing SkeleSketch